 Colorectal cancer is the 2nd leading cause of cancer-related deaths for men and women combined, in the US.
 The good news is it’s also the most treatable cancer if caught early.

-March is Colorectal Cancer Awareness month so for our first Health Happens of the month we talked to gastroenterologist Alex Ende, MD, about colon cancer prevention, “Unfortunately, it’s a very common cancer but the great thing is, with screenings, we can reduce the incidence of colon cancer by 90%.
+To learn more, we talked to gastroenterologist Alex Ende, MD, about colon cancer prevention, “Unfortunately, it’s a very common cancer but the great thing is, with screenings, we can reduce the incidence of colon cancer by 90%.
 When found early, it is very treatable, and has a good survival rate.”

 The American Cancer Society now recommends getting regular coloscopies at age 45.
 If colon cancer runs in your family, talk to your doctor about starting screenings earlier, “The goal with these tests is not necessarily to detect colon cancer but detect the precancerous lesions and treat those before it ever becomes colon cancer,” Explains Dr. Ende.